TY-Jeong/VacHopPy/README.md

-# Hoppy
+# VacHopPy
 ---
-Python module to analyze vacancy hopping in oxide materials.
+VacHopPy is a python module to anlyze hopping of oxygen vacancy in oxide materials.